lschmelzeisen/nasty/README.rst

     $ nasty thread --tweet-id 332308211321425920

-Batch Executor
+batch
 ----------------------------------------------------------------------------------------

-NASTY further supports appending requests to a batch file instead of executing them immediately, so that they can executed in batch mode later.
+NASTY supports appending requests to a batch file instead of executing them immediately, so that they can executed in batch mode later.
 The benefits of this include being able to track the progress of a large set of requests, aborting at any time, and rerunning both completed and failed requests.